CAprogs/Ascii_Art_Maker/README.md

 # Ascii_Art_Maker
-An script to make Ascii Art from images or CHAR.
+A script to make Ascii Art from images or CHAR.